SherG/sherrieg/content/blog/desantis-state-guard/index.md

 ### Related

+<a href="https://floridapolitics.com/archives/464246-a-ticking-time-bomb-lawmakers-plan-to-address-national-guard-troop-shortage/" target="blank">A ticking time bomb’: Florida Lawmakers plan to address National Guard troop shortage</a><br/>
+This article covers the root issue that led to reconstitution of the Florida state guard: a bipartisan concern among Florida lawmakers about the low numbers of National Guard troops available to assist in disasters.

 <a href="https://apps.dtic.mil/sti/pdfs/ADA494465.pdf" target="blank">State Defense Force Monogaph Series: Homeland Security</a>
 An interesting glimpse into the 2005 view that SDFs are an essential fallback force in the event the National Guard is deployed extensively overseas.